fal-works/banker/README.md

 - Each AoSoA instance has a method `synchronize()`, which reflects use/disuse/other changes of entities.
 The changes are buffered and are not reflected unless you call this.
-- If you have a function named `onSynchronize()` or having metadata `@:banker.onSynchronize`, it is automatically called for each Chunk before the synchronization when `synchronize()` is called.
+- If you have a function named `onSynchronizeChunk()` or having metadata `@:banker.onSynchronizeChunk`, it is automatically called for each Chunk before the synchronization when `synchronize()` is called.

 #### Initializing variables